flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 ## Configuration :joystick:

 Here you will find a sample of JSON configuration that you can pass on prop `config`.
-For a more in depth example please check the demo available on the snippet.
+For a more in-depth example please check the demo available on the snippet.

 :::details :surfer: Click to check the demo configuration
 <<< @/json/demo-config.json